The plan is currently being refined. If you are viewing this website on a mobile device, please use full-screen mode (landscape). |

 The four special areas are highlighted in orange on the map below.

 Much of the undeveloped land near Oro Valley is state trust land, which is managed by the Arizona State Land Department (ASLD).
 State trust land is managed to generate revenue for public schools and other public institutions.
-The mission of ASLD includes optimizing economic returns, consistent with sound stewardship, conservation, and business management principles.
-State trust land is typically either leased for its highest and best use, or sold to the highest bidder at public auction.
-State trust land near Oro Valley currently includes the Tangerine 880 area and the Arroyo Grande area.
+The mission of ASLD is to responsibly manage the assets of a perpetual trust in alignment with the interests of the Trust and the State.
+State Trust Land is either leased or sold for its highest and best use at public auction, as mandated by law in order to generate revenues for the Trust beneficiaries.
+For more information about the State Land Department and its management of Trust land, please visit https://land.az.gov.
+State trust land near Oro Valley currently includes the southwest corner of La Cholla and Tangerine, Tangerine 880 area, and the Arroyo Grande area

-The special area policies are included in this Plan without any changes from the previous General Plans (2005 & 2016).
+The special area policies are included in this Plan without any significant changes from the previous General Plans (2005 and 2016).
 Areas with or anticipated to have special area policies include:

 Arroyo Grande